spenafernandez/spenafernandez/cv.md

 - **BEYOND — Inclusive Futures for Europe Beyond the Impacts of Industries 4.0 and Digital Disruption**
 - **Social Innovation Community (SIC)**

-I am also a member of international research networks in artificial intelligence and communication, including **IBERPERIA** and **OBIACOM**.

 ## Publications